Patsy Swayze: Career

 In the 1960s, Swayze founded and directed both the Houston Jazz Ballet Company, and her own Houston dance studio, the Swayze School of Dance.
 All five of her children became dancers and actors, and Patsy's training has been credited for leading her son Patrick to his starring role in Dirty Dancing in 1987.
 Patrick met his future wife, film director and actress Lisa Niemi, while they were Patsy's students at the Swayze School of Dance.

 In addition to her own dance studio, for eighteen years Swayze taught dance and choreography at the University of Houston.
 Her most famous students included future Emmy Award winner Debbie Allen, Randy Quaid, Jaclyn Smith and future ten-time Tony Award winner Tommy Tune.

 Patsy Swayze transitioned to film by choreographing her first movie, Urban Cowboy, starring John Travolta and Debra Winger.
 The success of Urban Cowboy essentially launched her career as a film choreographer.

 In 1981, Patsy Swayze moved from Houston to southern California.
 She choreographed numerous films over the next three decades, including Liar's Moon in 1982 and Hope Floats in 1998.
 She teamed with her daughter-in-law Lisa Niemi to choreograph the 2003 film, One Last Dance, which starred Niemi, Patrick Swayze and George de la Peña.

 She planned to retire from teaching and focus on film work, but instead opened a dance studio in a Simi Valley shopping center that operated for more than twenty years.

 Death

 On September 8, 2013, Swayze had a stroke at the age of 86.
 She died of stroke complications eight days later at her home in Simi Valley.

-Swayze was predeceased by her parents; her husband, who died of a heart attack in 1982; her oldest daughter Vicky Lynn, who died of suicide in 1994 at the age of 45; her actor son Patrick, who died of pancreatic cancer in 2009 at the age of 57; her sisters, Kathryn Buildt and Diana Latham; and her brother, Elliott Karnes.
+Swayze was predeceased by her parents; her husband, who died of a heart attack at the age of 57 in 1982; her oldest daughter Vicky Lynn, who died from a suicide involving a drug overdose in 1994 at the age of 45; her actor son Patrick, who died of pancreatic cancer in 2009 at the age of 57; her sisters, Kathryn Buildt and Diana Latham; and her brother, Elliott Karnes.
+Her younger son Sean, who served as an "entertainment Teamster," died in 2025 from an upper gastrointestinal bleed caused by "severe metabolic acidosis, esophageal varices, and alcoholic liver cirrhosis," at the age of 63.